 - As I mentioned earlier the flight from Bangkok Koh Samui takes between 1 and 2 hours and will cost you around $117.

-If your on a short vacation and want to see more of Thailand, it’s worth getting a flight to Koh Samui to Bangkok.
+If you’re on a short vacation and want to see more of Thailand, it’s worth getting a flight to Koh Samui to Bangkok.

-For everyone else including backpackers, I would definitely recommend getting the Bangkok to Koh Samui overnight train.
-It’s actually a cool journey.
+For everyone else including backpackers, I would recommend getting the Bangkok to Koh Samui overnight train.
+It’s a cool journey.

 Hotels on Koh Samui

-There are literally loads of places to stay in Koh Samui and you will easily find one near the Sunday night market in Lamai.
-I stayed at Rich Resort which is a 5 minute walk from night market.
-This is also one of the best hotels in koh Samui, its located on the beach and you can get a private room here for $11 a night.
+There are loads of places to stay in Koh Samui and you will easily find one near the Sunday night market in Lamai.
+I stayed at Rich Resort which is a 5-minute walk from the night market.
+This is also one of the best hotels in Koh Samui, its located on the beach and you can get a private room here for $11 a night.
 This accommodation is perfect for backpackers and those looking for a budget room in Koh Samui that is near the beach.

-There is plenty of hotels on Koh Samui that is suited for everyones type of holiday to one of Thailand’s best islands.
-There is hotels on Koh Samui with all-inclusive, with pools, spas, gyms and more.
+There is plenty of hotels on Koh Samui that is suited for everyone’s type of holiday to one of Thailand’s best islands.
+There are hotels on Koh Samui with all-inclusive, with pools, spas, gyms and more.
 Also, you can find hotels near Koh Samui’s fisherman’s village and hotels near Koh Samui’s Chaweng Beach.
 Let’s look at some of the best hotels on Koh Samui;

-Once you arrive in Koh Samui, you will absolutley love it.
-It’s one of the best islands in Thailand to visit/
+Once you arrive in Koh Samui, you will love it.
+It’s one of the best islands in Thailand to visit!